HuynhNhatKhanh/todolist-frontend/README.md

 ## Overview

-This is the frontend for the TodoList application, built using ReactJS and TailwindCSS.
-The application interacts with the backend API to manage tasks effectively.
+This is the frontend for the TodoList application, built with ReactJS and TailwindCSS.
+The application interacts with the backend API to manage tasks effectively, connecting to a backend service hosted on AWS EC2

 ## Features